Eviction in the United States

 Evicted men and child with belongings on street.
 New York City, 1910s.

-Eviction in the United States refers to the pattern of tenant removal by landlords in the United States.
-In an eviction process, landlords forcibly remove tenants from their place of residence and reclaim the property.
-Landlords may decide to evict tenants who have failed to pay rent, violated lease terms, or possess an expired lease.
-Landlords may also choose not to renew a tenant's lease, however, this does not constitute an eviction.
-In the United States, eviction procedures, landlord rights, and tenant protections vary by state and locality.
-Historically, the United States has seen changes in domestic eviction rates during periods of major socio-political and economic turmoil—including the Great Depression, the 2008 Recession, and the COVID-19 pandemic.
-High eviction rates are driven by affordable housing shortages and rising housing costs.
+Eviction in the United States is the pattern of tenant removal by landlords in the United States.
+Landlords in the United States can evict tenants from a property for failure to pay rent, violation of the lease, or the decision of the landlord not to renew the lease.
+Eviction procedures, landlord rights, and tenant protections vary by state and locality.

+Historically, the United States has seen changes in eviction rates during periods of economic turmoil—including the Great Depression, the Great Recession, and the COVID-19 pandemic.
+Rising housing costs and shortages of affordable housing contribute to increased eviction rates.
 Across the United States, low-income and disadvantaged neighborhoods have disproportionately higher eviction rates.
-Certain demographics—including low income renters, Black and Hispanic renters, women, and people with children—are also at a greater risk of eviction.
-Additionally, eviction filings remain on renters' public records.
-This can make it more difficult for renters to access future housing, since most landlords will not rent to a tenant with a history of eviction.
-Eviction and housing instability are also linked to many negative health and life outcomes, including homelessness, poverty, and poor mental and physical health.
+Women, Black and Hispanic people, people with children, and low-income people are at a greater risk of eviction.
+In most jurisdictions, eviction filings remain on renters' public records.
+This can make it more difficult for evictees to access housing, since most landlords will not rent to a tenant with a history of eviction.
+Eviction and housing instability are linked with homelessness, poverty, and poor mental and physical health.

-Unfortunately, the United States eviction crisis is not fully understood due to poorly documented eviction records and limited research on the topic.
-Landlord-initiated expulsion of tenants is not officially tracked or monitored by the federal government and has not been subject to comprehensive analysis.
+Eviction in the United States is not fully understood due to poorly kept records and limited research on the topic.
+The federal government does not officially track or monitor evictions, nor has it subjected eviction to a comprehensive analysis.
 In 2016, sociologist Matthew Desmond published Evicted: Poverty and Profit in the American City which brought wide-scale attention to the United States eviction crisis.
-In his book, Desmond researches and analyzes eviction patterns in impoverished Milwaukee neighborhoods.
-Desmond also emphasizes racial and gender disparities in eviction rates and the subsequent social cost on these evictees.
-In 2017, Desmond established The Eviction Lab: an interactive website that publicizes data on eviction trends across the United States.
+Desmond documented eviction patterns in impoverished Milwaukee neighborhoods, emphasizing the racial and gender disparities in eviction rates and the subsequent social cost on evictees.
+In 2017, Desmond and other researchers established a website known as The Eviction Lab to publish eviction data from various jurisdictions in the United States.